 Rooster Teeth seems to have lapsed into this with their Halo: Reach Achievement Horse series.
 Despite people clamoring for the original best-of-five rounds, they've steadily decreased the number of rounds to 3 (Achievement Pig) to seemingly 1 (Achievement P), all the while claiming it's what the fans want and that they want to go back to the original 5.

 Marik: Okay, listen everybody, listen this is very important stuff I'm about to tell you, okay.
 A lot of people have been theorising about whether or not Bakura and Iare in a relationship and I wanted to put those rumours to rest right now, okay.
 You see, technically KILL YOUR FAMILY.
 KILL YOUR FAMILY.
 KILL YOUR FAMILY.
 KILL YOUR FAMILY.
 KILL YOUR FAMILY.
 KILL YOUR FAMILY.
 KILL YOF AMILY.
 KILL YOF AMILY.
 (Yes, this goes on for the entire 13 minutes...well, kinda, there's some other things said.)

 He also posted a remix of "Pharaoh's Throne" (a parody of Lady Gaga's "Telephone") entitled "Pharaoh's Circus".
 It's actually kind of interesting how well Circus Afro matches up with the beat of Telephone.

 The first season of South Park ended on a cliffhanger as everyone waited to learn who Cartman's father was.
-The reveal was promised to come on April 1, but after teasing the answer with "Now, finally, the shocking truth about Cartman's lineage…" Trey and Matt threw an episode-long April Fools Joke at the public with "Not Without my Anus" an episode starring Terrence and Phillip the boys' favorite Canadian TV stars.
+The reveal was promised to come on April 1, but after teasing the answer with "Now, finally, the shocking truth about Cartman's lineage…" Trey Parker and Matt Stone threw an episode-long April Fools Joke at the public with "Not Without my Anus" an episode starring Terrence and Phillip the boys' favorite Canadian TV stars.
 Cartman's "father" was not revealed until several weeks later.
 Many viewers were not pleased.
 It actually is said during "Not Without My Anus," but it's almost completely drowned out by Terrence and Phillip's laughter, so it's extremely easy to miss.
 Oh, and the identity of Cartman's father was subject to a Retcon years later anyhow.